-The Trust has achieved its objective primarily through the development of new units of accommodation.
+The Trust has achieved its objective primarily through the development and operation of units of accommodation.
 Each development must be tailored for the needs of social housing tenants as well as meeting the design criteria of the Trustees as regards architectural appeal, sustainability and environmental considerations.